 Contact Leading Electrical Contractors in GTA @ 416-553-5533

 - Degree of Technical Proficiency – When it comes to new construction electrical contractors it’s vital that they possess a high degree of technical proficiency.
-With technology changing at a breakneck pace and companies needed ever more sophisticated electrical systems to handle the demands of the digital world your chosen electrician needs to be up-to-date on all the latest developments, techniques, materials, regulations and building codes.
+With technology changing at a breakneck pace and companies needing ever more sophisticated electrical systems to handle the demands of the digital world your chosen electrician needs to be up-to-date on all the latest developments, techniques, materials, regulations, and building codes.
 In addition, recognized standards of quality and safety must always be adhered to.

 Questions to Ask a Prospective Electrical Contractor

-So let’s assume you’ve performed all the above checks and received all the above noted assurances from banks, subcontractors, suppliers and more and as a result you’ve narrowed the field to 2 or 3 good candidates.
-Your search isn’t quite over yet as you’re also going to want to have face to face conversations with each.
-During each conversation you’ll unload a series of questions that should provide the final information you need to make the right decision regarding who to choose as your new construction electrical contractor.
-Here are the questions you’ll want to ask, why you need to ask them and the answers you should be getting.
+So let’s assume you’ve performed all the above checks and received all the above-noted assurances from banks, subcontractors, suppliers, and more and as a result, you’ve narrowed the field to 2 or 3 good candidates.
+Your search isn’t quite over yet as you’re also going to want to have face-to-face conversations with each.
+During each conversation, you’ll unload a series of questions that should provide the final information you need to make the right decision regarding who to choose as your new construction electrical contractor.
+Here are the questions you’ll want to ask, why you need to ask them, and the answers you should be getting.

 Can you supply references?

 Whether commercial electricians, residential electricians or custom homes electricians if they can’t supply you with references that should be the end of the conversation and you won’t have to bother with the rest of the questions that follow.
 If the contractor says they’ll need some time to get a list of references to you it’s not an ideal situation but you may want to cut them a little slack (if everything else to this point checks out).
-If however they don’t meet their own deadline for supplying references then it’s time to pull the plug and move on to someone else.
+If however, they don’t meet their own deadline for supplying references then it’s time to pull the plug and move on to someone else.
 Look, no company is going to provide you with a list of unsatisfied customers.
 They’ll all give you only their strongest references.
 That’s understood.
-But if they aren’t able to come with any then that’s a sign something is wrong.
+But if they aren’t able to come up with any then that’s a sign something is wrong.

 Are you bonded and insured?

-In all likelihood any company that made it through your vetting process to this point is fully insured and bonded.
-But you still need to ask because it’s always possible that up until now they’ve just been running a very skilful con.
+In all likelihood, any company that made it through your vetting process to this point is fully insured and bonded.
+But you still need to ask because it’s always possible that up until now they’ve just been running a very skillful con.
 Not likely, but possible.
 While commercial clients understand the importance of this question some residential customers may not so we’ll spell it out.
 If your electrical contractor does not have plenty of liability insurance and if they’re not paying into the workmen’s compensation system for their employees and one of those employees gets hurt on the job guess who’s responsible?
 If you said the contractor, you’re wrong.
 It’s you.
 But how can an electrical contractor get around paying workmen’s compensation?
 By hiring people under the table and paying them cash.
 That’s how.
 It’s more common than you can imagine.
 So ask for proof of insurance.